AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 You'll need to initialize these two members via the Inspector pane:

-{% include posts/picture.html img="inspector" ext="PNG" alt="Initializing serialized fields via the inspector pane in Unity." shadow=false %}
+{% include posts/picture.html img="inspector" ext="JPG" alt="Initializing serialized fields via the inspector pane in Unity." shadow=false %}

 Once you've done that, use them in the coroutine to run a simple loop: